 Section 16(a) of the Exchange Act requires our directors and officers, and any persons holding more than 10% of our Class A Common Stock, to file with the Securities and Exchange Commission reports disclosing their initial ownership of the Company's equity securities, as well as subsequent reports disclosing changes in such ownership.
-To the Company's knowledge, based solely on a review of such reports furnished to us and written representations by such persons that no other reports were required, all persons who were subject to the reporting requirements of Section 16(a) complied with such requirements during the year ended December 31, 2021, except, due to an administrative error, Restricted Stock Unit Awards granted to certain officers of the Company were not reported at the time of grant, February 19, 2021.
-These awards, granted to A. William Higgins, Stephen M. Nolan, Daniel A. Halftermeyer, Gregory N. Harwell, Alice McCarvill, and Joseph M. Gaug, were reported on February 4, 2022.
+To the Company's knowledge, based solely on a review of such reports furnished to us and written representations by such persons that no other reports were required, all person who were subject to the reporting requirements of Section 16(a) complied with such requirements during the year ended December 31, 2023.